David Steel (Royal Navy officer): Later professional life

 In 2011 Steel was appointed as a Director of Portsmouth Cultural Trust, a role he held until 2016.
 In 2015 he became Chief Executive of the Leeds Castle Foundation and Enterprises Limited.
 He is a Deputy Lieutenant of Hampshire, a Freeman of the City of London, and a Bencher of the Middle Temple.

 Among his other commitments Steel is a trustee of the Nuffield Trust for the Forces of the Crown, and President and Chairman of Trustees of the Union Jack Club.

 He is President of the Church of England Soldiers', Sailors' and Airmen's Clubs and Housing Association, Patron of the Boleh Sailing Trust, a vice-president of the Marine Society & Sea Cadets, and an ambassador for the Woodland Trust.

-Steel assumed the role of Governor of Gibraltar on 11 June 2020.
+Steel served as the Governor of Gibraltar from 11 June 2020 to 23 May 2024.